AndrewHore/DevBlog/about.md

 My professional experience is mostly C# and Microsoft web technologies, alnog with a decent amount of DevOps work using AWS.

 This blog was created using Jekyll, a static site generator, and was suprisingly easy to get started with.
 Find more info on it at [jekyllrb.com](https://jekyllrb.com/)!

+It's hosted in an S3 bucket on AWS.
+Expect a blog post on how to do this at some point!